 Opening a dialog with a person struggling with substance use can be challenging—but it’s less intimidating if you plan the conversation.

-Having a conversation with a loved one about their substance use can be one of the most difficult things you ever do.
+Talking with a loved one about their substance use can be one of the most difficult things you ever do.
 But it can also be one of the most important because it can represent the first step on the individual’s road to recovery.

 Even just thinking about having this conversation may make you anxious.
 After all, there are multiple unknowns in bringing up the subject to your loved one.
 Will you say the right things?
 Will you be able to get through to your loved one?
 How will they react?